MikaSchoenmakers/MikasBalatro/README.md

 ## Legendary
 ### Dagonet
 ![Dagonet](./assets/2x/j_mmc_dagonet.png)\
-Doubles all base values on Jokers.
+Doubles all base values on Jokers.\
+_Does not work with Cards like Juggler and Credit Card_